 Upstream from the crashing waters of the Victoria Falls, discover the calmer waters of the Zambezi River on a 2 hour sunset cruise.
 This is also an excellent game viewing opportunity as you can often spot elephants drinking from the banks, hippos wallowing in the waters and crocodiles swimming past the boat.
 As you cruise down the river, catch the African sun dip below the horizon with a gin and tonic in hand.
 We do recommend booking a lunch or dinner cruise which is a superb way to relax and enjoy while showcasing the local cuisine in an unforgettable setting.

-Discover the Falls on a 2 hour guided tour from either Zambia or Zimbabwe.
+One of the top activities in Victoria Falls is to join a 2 hour guided tour from either Zambia or Zimbabwe.
 One of the Seven Natural Wonders of the World.
 Victoria Falls covers a width of 1708m with a sheer drop of 107m into the gorge below.
 Known by the locals as Mosi-oa-Tunya.
 Learn about ‘The Smoke That Thunders’ and the fauna and flora surrounding it alongside your dedicated guide.
 Make your way through the rainforest on pathways which lead to panoramic viewpoints and experience the tremendous spray rising from below.
 During the dry season (from November to December), the low water levels on the Zambian side becomes rivulets running over the edge.
 To witness the power of the falls during this time we recommend booking a tour on the Zimbabwean side of Victoria Falls.
 There are 2 daily departures, one in the morning and one in the afternoon and this is available all year round.

 Grab your camera and witness the worlds largest sheet of falling water.
 From above on a 12 or 25 minute scenic helicopter flip over Victoria Falls.
 With multiple departure times throughout the day, a guide will collect you from your hotel and transfer you for a 15 minute road transfer to the helipad for a pre-flight safety briefing.
 Buckle up as the helicopter circles over the Falls, Batoka Gorge and loops over Livingstone Island towards Victoria Falls National Park.
 This must be pre-booked with one of our travel designer.